I am the person everyone comes to. Not because of my title. Because somewhere along the way, I became the resource who just... knew things.

 I'm a Solutions Consultant.
 Have been for 22 years.
 And if you've ever worked in Presales, you know exactly what I'm talking about.

 You're not just demoing software.
-You're the bridge between what your company sells and what the customer actually needs.
-You're translating business problems into technical solutions, pulling proof points from deals you closed six months ago, building the business case that gets the CFO to sign.
+You're the bridge between what your company offers and what the customer actually needs.
+You're translating business problems into solutions, pulling relevant examples from past engagements, building the case that helps the customer see what's possible.

 And if you're good at it — really good — you become indispensable.
 The tribal knowledge hub for your entire team.